7th March 2022

 Is demolition and construction just for men?

-The viewpoint that demolition is just for men is not credible, Nicole explains; there are many women who hold significant positions and are excelling within the industry, and there are many more coming through the ranks too.
+The viewpoint that demolition is just for men is not credible, Nikki explains; there are many women who hold significant positions and are excelling within the industry, and there are many more coming through the ranks too.
 Having a diverse workforce supports new ideas, broadens points of view and supports a company progressing and thriving through innovation.

 Advice for future generations